maas-alliance/maas.guide/coverage-and-routes.md

 ## Routes and Stops

 Some TSPs operate vehicles with fixed routes, such as bus or tram lines.
-Generally, routes consist of lines that connect points, such as bus stops, bike share docks, or car share free-floating zones.
+Generally, routes consist of lines that connect points, such as bus lines with stops.
+However, some transportation options consist mainly of points, such as bike share docks, or car share free-floating zones.

-It is important to publish route information in common formats, so that MaaS operators can help passengers find routes through one or more TSP network\(s\).
+Regardless of the underlying geometry, it is important to publish route information in common formats, so that MaaS operators can help passengers find routes through one or more TSP network\(s\).

 ## Further reading